 Copyright 2013 James Marsh

-Good conditions exist.
-The stream is flowing near a normal level and clear.
+The stream is still flowing below a normal level and clear.
 Good hatches are taking place.
 Our articulated streamers have been catching some nice ones.
-We received three good reports from customers fishing this past week.

 Clarity: clear